raspberrypi/documentation/remote-access/ssh/passwordless.md

 ssh-keygen
 ```

-Upon entering this command, you'll be asked where to save the key.
-We suggest you save it in the default location (`~/.ssh/id_rsa`) by just hitting `Enter`.
+Upon entering this command, you will be asked where to save the key.
+We suggest saving it in the default location (`~/.ssh/id_rsa`) by pressing `Enter`.

-You'll also be asked to enter a passphrase.
-This is extra security which will make the key unusable without your passphrase, so if someone else copied your key, they could not impersonate you to gain access.
+You will also be asked to enter a passphrase, which is optional.
+The passphrase is used to encrypt the private SSH key, so that if someone else copied the key, they could not impersonate you to gain access.
 If you choose to use a passphrase, type it here and press `Enter`, then type it again when prompted.
 Leave the field empty for no passphrase.

 Now look inside your `.ssh` directory: